RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/Automated Data and Lead Generators/README.md

 In addition to the main notebooks, this repository includes a standalone python package.

-The **Data Buyer Toolkit** provides lightweight, reusable Python functions for:
+The **Data Demand Mapper** provides lightweight, reusable Python functions for:

 - **Fetching and scoring a single job by ID** (`fetch_and_score_job`)
 - **Searching USAJobs live by keyword and scoring results** (`search_and_score_keyword_live`)